-- Changing noncontributory service to contributory service - Repayment of refunded service (total withdrawal of member contributions plus interest) - Out-of-state teaching service - Private School service-both certified and classified service

-- Sabbatical leave
+- Changing noncontributory service to contributory service - Repayment of refunded service (total withdrawal of member contributions plus interest) - Out-of-state teaching service - Private School service-both certified and classified service - Sabbatical leave

 - Previous unreported service (unreported in an ATRS covered position)

 - Domestic Federal service

 - Federal Retirement service

-- National Guard and Armed Forces Reserve Service-year for year credit for reserve service
+- National Guard and Armed Forces Reserve Service-year for year credit for national guard or reserve service

 - Military Service

-Although time is short to complete a purchase of service process and still be a July 1, 2014, retiree, it is still possible in some instances.
-For July 1, 2014, retirees, purchases of service must be completed before retirement for the service to be counted in benefit calculations.
-ATRS strongly encourages those members interested in purchasing service to immediately contact the ATRS Benefits & Counseling Department at 501-682-1517 or 1-800-666-2877 for estimated costs and further information.
+Although time is short to complete the purchase of service process and still be a July 1, 2015 retiree, it is still possible in some instances.
+For July 1, 2015 retirees, purchases of service must be completed before retirement for the service to be counted in benefit calculations.
+ATRS strongly encourages those members interested in purchasing service to immediately contact the ATRS

+Benefits & Counseling Department at 501-682-1517 or 1-800-666-2877 for estimated costs and further information.

-Q Have you obtained a retirement application from ATRS?
+Q How do I obtain a retirement application from ATRS?

 Some members make a decision to retire at the last minute.
-ATRS will provide a retirement application, or it can be found on the ATRS website.
+ATRS will provide a retirement application, or it can be downloaded from the ATRS website at www.artrs.gov/forms.
 The application has certain areas that must be completed by both the member and the employer.
-A completed retirement application, including the employer's portion, must be filed with ATRS by May 31, 2014, in order to become a July 1, 2014, retiree.
+A completed retirement application, including the employer's portion, must be filed with ATRS by May 31, 2015, in order to become a July 1, 2015 retiree.
 The decision to retire may be canceled up to and even after the effective date of retirement.
-After the effective date of retirement, the member has two calendar months to cancel retirement.
-There is no special form used to cancel retirement, so cancellation is achieved by contacting ATRS in writing via fax, email or letter.
+After the effective date of retirement, the member has two calendar months (August 31, 2015) to cancel retirement.
+There is no special form used to cancel retirement, so cancellation is achieved by contacting ATRS in writing via fax at 501-682-2359, email at info@artrs.gov, or letter.
 The cancellation notice must be received in writing by ATRS before the deadline.
+Please call ATRS (501-682-1517">501-682-1517 or 1-800-666-2877) to confirm receipt of your cancellation notice, regardless of the type of delivery.

-Q Is your retirement application filed with ATRS prior to the May 31st deadline?
+Q Can my retirement application be filed with ATRS prior to the May 31st deadline?

-To be a July 1, 2014, retiree, ATRS must receive your retirement application on or before May 31, 2014.
+Yes.
+To be a July 1, 2015 retiree, ATRS must receive your retirement application on or before May 31, 2015.
 The application may be delivered by fax, as a scanned document attached to an email, by personal delivery to the ATRS office, by courier such as Federal Express, or by the U.S. postal service.
-If the application is mailed through the U.S.P.S, ATRS will treat the postmark as the date of receipt by ATRS.
-For all other types of delivery, actual possession by ATRS on or before May 31, 2014, is required.
-If mailed through the U.S.P.S, please make sure the postmark date is stamped legibly so it can be read by ATRS.
-There will be no delivery of Federal Express etc. on Saturday, May 31, 2014, due to the office being closed.
+If the application is mailed through the U.S.P.S, ATRS will treat the postmark date as the date of receipt by ATRS.
+For all other types of delivery, actual possession by ATRS on or before May 31, 2015, is required.
+If you mail your application through the U.S.P.S, please make sure the postmark date is stamped legibly so it can be read by ATRS.
+There is no delivery of Federal Express and other courier services on weekends.
 Please take this into account when filing your retirement application.
-Although ATRS will have some staff available on Saturday, May 31, 2014 from 8:00 a.m. until 4:30 p.m., ATRS does not recommend vising Saturday delivery of Federal Express or other courier service due to potential delivery problems.
-Please take this into account when filing the retirement application.

-Please feel free to call ATRS (501-682-1517 or 1-800-666-2877) to confirm receipt of the application.
+Please call ATRS (501-682-1517 or 1-800-666-2877) to confirm receipt of your retirement application, regardless of the type of delivery.

-Q Does filing a retirement application make your retirement decision irrevocable?
+Q Does filing a retirement application make my retirement decision irrevocable?